openintegrationhub/openintegrationhub.github.io/docs/5 - Services/DataHub.md

 Additionally, the entire data of an entry can be stored in the content field of the Data Hub record.
 This is especially useful if the OIH is configured to operate in a _Hub & Spoke_ manner.

+## Data import
+Existing data can be imported into the Data Hub via the Import tool.
+This is especially useful when using the Hub and Spoke feature of data hub to import existing data from multiple sources into the hub and potentially interlink the data.
+Please note that the data stored in Data Hub might be transformed into an existing data model (e.g. person and organization).
+API spec for data import:

+POST {datahub-api-endpoint}/data/import

+## Data Export
+Data Hub provides a REST endpoint to export existing data.
+Please note that the Data Hub exports only the internally stored and previously transformed data.
+To export the initially received raw data, please see the Raw Data Storage (RDS) specification.
+Also, RDS is an optional feature and only stores raw data if your connectors were previously configured accordingly.
+API spec for data export:

+GET {datahub-api-endpoint}/data

 ## Hub & Spoke

 In a _Hub & Spoke_ configuration, the Data Hub can serve as data source and reduce the amount of necessary operations and data transfers needed to synchronize all connected systems, while avoiding unwanted duplicates.